celrenheit/trending-machine/README.md

 # Trending Machine

 Explore Github's trending page in the past.
+You can see it running here: [http://trending-machine.salimalami.com](http://trending-machine.salimalami.com).

 This project is intended to be an example of the [spider package](https://github.com/celrenheit/spider).